 If you are just interested in finding out more about community associations, the Fact Book and a State Summary are the places to start.
 If you live in an association or work in the association industry, this Fact Book will help keep you and your association current on the latest facts, trends and issues.

 Community associations are big business in small increments.
-For more summary information on associations see:
+For more summary information on associations see Statistical Briefs from 2012-2018.